Dimitrie Bolintineanu: Illness and death

 In the first half of 1870, Dimitrie Bolintineanu traveled to Paris.
 Some of his historical biographies were reedited.
 Prints the collection of satire of Menadele and the volume of poems Romania's Complaints.
-He collaborates, by April, with the Romanian of C. A. Rosetti.
+He collaborated, by April, with the Romanian of C. A. Rosetti.
 Being seriously ill, he was forced to quit his work.
 In 1871, Bolintineanu's disease worsened.
 The poet was poor.
 The pension he received went into the pockets of creditors.
 The officials refused to give him any help.
-In April, a lottery with personal Bolintineanu’s stuff was organized, at the initiative of George Sion.
+In April, a lottery with personal Bolintineanu’s stuff was organized, at the initiative of Gheorghe Sion.
 On 28 April, at the National Theater in Bucharest a performance took place, for the benefit of the former member of the theater committee.
-On 25 June, a group of MP’s (including Cezar Bolliac) proposes to the Chamber to vote on a national reward "for our good poet Dimitrie Bolintineanu, who is deprived of the existence of all days".
+On 25 June, a group of MP’s (including Cezar Bolliac) proposed to the Chamber of Deputies to vote on a national reward "for our good poet Dimitrie Bolintineanu, who is deprived of the existence of all days".
 Sent for the approval and acceptance in the division, the proposal was buried in files.
-Bolintineanu has got a mental illness from misery and poverty.
+Bolintineanu developed a mental illness from misery and poverty.